blanana/twitchplays/README.md

 mouse control, keyboard control, specifying the holding time in the message, display with last used command, toggleable Chance

 The commands are toggled off at startup!\
-Press L to toggle the commands
+Press L to toggle the commands\
+Press 7 to toggle Chance

 start the bot:
 - make sure the libraries are installed